MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-vdi.md

 There might be associated challenges when onboarding VDIs.
 The following are typical challenges for this scenario:

-- Instant early onboarding of a short-lived sessions, which must be onboarded to Microsoft 365 prior to the actual provisioning.
+- Instant early onboarding of short-lived sessions, which must be onboarded to Microsoft 365 prior to the actual provisioning.
 - The device name is typically reused for new sessions.

 VDI devices can appear in the Microsoft 365 Compliance center as either: